sansin5982/GWAS-Protocol/chapters/QC/SNP-QC.md

 # Per SNP quality control

-**Per-SNP quality control** means evaluating the **quality and reliability** of each genetic variant (SNP) in your dataset before testing it for association with your trait of interest.
+**Per-SNP quality control** means evaluating the **quality and reliability** of each genetic variant (SNP) in our dataset before testing it for association with our trait of interest.

-In any GWAS, you may start with **hundreds of thousands to millions** of SNPs across the genome.
+In any GWAS, we may start with **hundreds of thousands to millions** of SNPs across the genome.
 But not every SNP is equally reliable — some may have been poorly genotyped, rarely observed, or show patterns that suggest technical errors.